tarunshangle/R-ClassicLiteratureReadability/docs/tasks.md

 Project Overview
 -----
-In this module we'll create a visualization that presents data about Charles Dickens' literary works.
+In this module we'll create a visualization that presents data about the top authors reading ease.

 The data set provided for this module is separated into two main csv files.
 One called `titles.csv` and the other called `stats.csv`.

 Each file was created using data compiled from Project Gutenberg.
 There is a common column between the data sets, the Project Gutenberg eBook `id`, which we will use to join the two csv files together.

-We will filter this data to only include Dickens' work and then plot it using the ggplot2 package.
+We will filter this data to only include only the works of the top ten authors and then plot it using the ggplot2 package.

 We will use the tidyverse collection of packages.
 For more on the tidyverse and it's opinionated design philosophy, grammar, and data structures see [Tidyverse](https://www.tidyverse.org/).